 May 2010: The euro countries and the International Monetary Fund agree to a 110 billion euro loan for Greece, plus 440 billion euros in loan guarantees to create the European Financial Stability Facility (EFSF).
 Combined with other loans, the EFSF can provide up to 750 billion euros in rescue funds.

 November 2010: Now it is Ireland that needs a bailout, sparking new worries about the future of the euro.
-But Germany, the strongest economy in the Euro Zone, expresses support for the common currency, even though it is not happy about having to help bail out its profligate neighbors.
+But Germany, the strongest economy in the euro area, expresses support for the common currency, even though it is not happy about having to help bail out its profligate neighbors.
 Critics say the euro needs a more reliable mechanism to cope with its basic ongoing problems.

-The 19 Euro Zone members and the euro
+The 19 EURO AREA MEMBERS and the EURO

 As of January 2015, 19 of the 28 EU countries were using the euro as their national currency: